-Topic Mitigation Action Commitment NEPA Driver Actions Taken Mitigation Status 1 Recommendation Responsible Party 2.3 Special Environmental Analysis Mitigations Monitor biota and sediment contamination behind the Los Alamos Canyon weir, the Pajarito Canyon Flood Retention Structure (FRS) and report results in the FY 2018 ASER.
-DOE/SEA-03 (DOE 2000) Data collected in May 2018 from vegetation and small mammal samples from behind the Los Alamos Canyon weir and Pajarito Canyon FRS were reported in the 2018 ASER (LANL 2019).
-Vegetation and small mammal samples submitted for radionuclide and inorganic element analyses from both locations had levels that were either not detected, were below regional statistical reference levels, or were below biota dose screening levels (LANL 2019).
-Understory vegetation and small mammals from the upgradient side of both locations were collected in June 2019.
-All samples were submitted for analysis and results will be published in the 2019 ASER.
-Annual requirement complete Continue annual sampling and analysis DOE Environmental Management/ LANL EPC and Newport News Nuclear BWXT (N3B)
+Topic Mitigation Action Commitment NEPA Driver Actions Taken Mitigation Status 1 Recommendation Responsible Party Special Environmental Analysis Mitigations Monitor biota and sediment contamination behind the Los Alamos Canyon weir, the Pajarito Canyon Flood Retention Structure (FRS) and report results in the FY 2018 ASER.
+DOE/SEA-03 (DOE 2000) Data collected in May 2018 from vegetation and small mammal samples from behind the Los Alamos Canyon weir and Pajarito Canyon FRS were reported in the 2019 ASER (LANL 2020).
+Vegetation and small mammal samples submitted for radionuclide and inorganic element analyses from both locations had levels that were either not detected, were below regional statistical reference levels, or were below biota dose screening levels (LANL 2020).
+Understory vegetation and small mammals from the upgradient side of both locations were collected in June 2020.
+All samples were submitted for analysis and results will be published in the 2020 ASER.
+Annual requirement complete Continue annual sampling and analysis LANL EPC and DOE Environmental Management/New port News Nuclear BWXT (N3B)

-Topic Mitigation Action Commitment NEPA Driver Actions Taken Mitigation Status 1 Recommendation Responsible Party 2.3 Special Environmental Analysis (Cont.)
+Topic Mitigation Action Commitment NEPA Driver Actions Taken Mitigation Status 1 Recommendation Responsible Party Special Environmental Analysis (Cont.)
 Periodically remove sediment from the Los Alamos Canyon weir.
-DOE/SEA-03 (DOE 2000) No sediment from the Los Alamos Canyon weir was sampled or removed in FY 2019.
-Ongoing Continue maintenance on clean-outs as necessary DOE Environmental Management/N3B 2.4 Flood and Sediment Retention Structure Annually monitor the FRS for structural integrity and safe operations until removed.
-DOE/EA-1408 (DOE 2002) The annual inspection of the Pajarito Canyon FRS was conducted on September 28, 2019 (UI RPT-003, R9) and no corrective actions are recommended at this time.
+DOE/SEA-03 (DOE 2000) N3B did not clean out the sediment detention basins behind the Los Alamos Weir because there was minimal flow in 2019, and there has been no flow in 2020.
+Ongoing Continue maintenance on clean-outs as necessary DOE Environmental Management/N3B Flood and Sediment Retention Structure (FRS) Annually monitor the FRS for structural integrity and safe operations until removed.
+DOE/EA-1408 (DOE 2002) The annual inspection of the Pajarito Canyon FRS was conducted on September 30, 2020, (UI RPT-003, R10) and no corrective actions are recommended at this time.
 Annual requirement complete Continue annual inspections of the FRS NNSA LANL Field Office/LANL Utilities and Institutional Facilities Division

-Topic Mitigation Action Commitment NEPA Driver Actions Taken Mitigation Status 1 Recommendation Responsible Party 2.4 FRS (Cont.)
+Topic Mitigation Action Commitment NEPA Driver Actions Taken Mitigation Status 1 Recommendation Responsible Party FRS (Cont.)
 Remove portions of the FRS in accordance with DOE/EA-1408.
 Recycle demolition spoils from FRS decontamination, decommissioning, and demolition, as appropriate.
-DOE/EA-1408 (DOE 2002) N/A Ongoing Recommend LANL Utilities and Institutional Facilities Division develop a decontamination, decommissioning, and demolition plan for the FRS structure.
+DOE/EA-1408 (DOE 2002) In 2020 the FRS structure was added to the Facilities Information Management System (FIMS) Ongoing Recommend LANL Utilities and Institutional Facilities Division develop a decontamination, decommissioning, and demolition plan for the FRS structure.
 NNSA LANL Field Office/LANL Utilities and Institutional Facilities Division

-Topic Mitigation Action Commitment NEPA Driver Actions Taken Mitigation Status 1 Recommendation Responsible Party 2.4 FRS (Cont.)
+Topic Mitigation Action Commitment NEPA Driver Actions Taken Mitigation Status 1 Recommendation Responsible Party FRS (Cont.)
 Consider leaving an aboveground portion of the FRS equivalent to the dimensions of a low-head weir to retain potentially contaminated sediments on LANL land.
 Remove aboveground portions of the steel diversion wall below the FRS.
 Re-contour and reseed disturbed areas to protect surface water quality in Pajarito Canyon after the FRS is removed.
 DOE/EA-1408 (DOE 2002) N/A Mitigation On Hold This mitigation is on hold until the FRS is removed.
-Remain on hold pending removal of the FRS NNSA LANL Field Office/LANL Associate Directorate for Nuclear and High- Hazard Operations, LANL EPC Project-Specific mi tigation measures analyze ed in the SWEIS I I 2.5 Off-Site Source Recovery Project Establish adequate controls on quantities and methods of storing sealed sources containing cobalt-60, iridium-192, or cesium-137 to mitigate effects of potential accidents.
-2008 LANL SWEIS ROD DOE/EIS-0380 (DOE 2008b) N/A Mitigation On Hold LANL currently does not accept sealed sources N/A NNSA LANL Field Office/LANL Nuclear Engineering and Nonproliferation Division
+Remain on hold pending removal of the FRS NNSA LANL Field Office/LANL Associate Directorate for Nuclear and High- Hazard Operations, LANL EPC Off-Site Source Recovery Project Institute adequate controls on quantities and methods of storing sealed sources containing cobalt-60, iridium-192, or cesium-137 to mitigate effects of potential accidents.
+2008 LANL SWEIS ROD DOE/EIS- 0380 (DOE 2008b) N/A Mitigation On Hold LANL currently does not accept sealed sources containing N/A NNSA LANL Field Office/LANL Nuclear Engineering and Nonproliferation Division